Cray-HPE/docs-csm/operations/security_and_authentication/Manage_System_Passwords.md

 ### SNMP Credentials

-To adjust the SNMP credentials, the following need to get performed:
+To adjust the SNMP credentials, perform the following tasks:

 1. Update the default credentials specified in the customizations.yaml file.